 AVOIDING FOOD WASTE

 Background: Worldwide, “Without accounting for greenhouse gas emissions from land use change, the carbon footprint of food produced and not eaten is estimated at 3.3 billion tons.”
 Of total waste in North America 35% is wasted in production, with food left on the field to rot.
 40% of waste is at the consumer level.
-Food waste is the number one producer of the toxic greenhouse gas, methane, from landfills.
+Food waste is the #1 producer of the toxic greenhouse gas, methane, in landfills.

 With food, presentation is everything.
-Visibility is key in avoiding waste.
-Re-used clear deli containers offer good visibility; opaque containers can be labeled with a Sharpie.
-They stack, come in different heights, and have a small footprint in the cupboard.
-Visible produce in containers should be attractive to grab and pull out.
+Visibility is the key element in avoiding waste.
+Re-used clear deli containers offer good visibility; and opaque containers can be labeled with a Sharpie.
+These use little cupboard space when stacked.
 Downsize containers as food is used up and keep single servings in front.
+Produce in clear containers should be appealing to grab and pull out.

 Be creative.
 Remember, a recipe is merely a suggestion…